-Finding the right piece of home gym equipment isn’t as easy as it appears.
-Let’s face it, most people have limited space and cash to purchase more than one large piece of equipment.
+Hi friends!
+Petra here, and I know firsthand that finding the right piece of home gym equipment isn’t as easy as it appears.
+Let’s face it, most people have limited space (check out our portable rower here )and cash to purchase more than one large piece of equipment.

-So, if you’ve narrowed down your choices to an indoor rowing machine with a water tank device, then at least you’ve really made progress.
+So, if you’ve narrowed down your choices to an indoor rowing machine with a water tank, then at least you’ve made progress.

 Want to know more?
 Keep reading!
 You’ll be glad you did.

 The Best Water Rowing Machines